 During his 37-year career with the Baltimore Orioles organization, Cal Ripken, Sr. taught the basics of the game and life to players big and small.
-After he passed away, his sons Cal and Bill recognized that not every child is lucky enough to have such a great mentor and role model.
-In this spirit, they and their family started the Cal Ripken, Sr. Foundation, a 501(c)(3) non-profit organization, in 2001.
+After he passed away, his sons and Major League Baseball players Cal and Bill recognized that not every child is lucky enough to have such a great mentor and role model.
+In this spirit, the Ripken family started the Cal Ripken, Sr. Foundation, a national 501(c)(3) nonprofit organization, in 2001.

-By teaching kids how to make positive choices no matter what life throws at them, the Cal Ripken, Sr. Foundation strives to help underserved youth fulfill their promise and become healthy, self-sufficient, and successful adults.
+By teaching kids how to make positive choices no matter what life throws at them, the Cal Ripken, Sr. Foundation strives to help underserved youth fulfill their potential and become healthy, self-sufficient, successful adults.